-A. No person shall conduct any open burning activity not exempted from this regulation without first obtaining an open burning permit from the division or from a local agency.
-No person shall burn or allow the burning of rubbish, wastepaper, wood, vegetative material, or any other flammable material on any open premises, or on any public street, alley, or other land adjacent to such premises without first obtaining an open burning permit from the division or local agency.

-- B. The following activities are exempt from the requirement to obtain an open burning permit: - 1. noncomercial burning of private household trash in particulate matter (PM10) attainment areas unless local ordinances or rules prohibit such burning; - 2. fires used for noncommercial cooking of food for human consumption, or for instructional, training or recreational purposes; - 3. safety flares used to signal danger to the public; - 4. agricultural open burning; and
+- A. No person shall conduct any open burning activity not exempted from this regulation without first obtaining an open burning permit from the Division or from an authorized local agency.
+No person shall burn or allow the burning of rubbish, wastepaper, natural wood, vegetative material, or any other flammable material on any open premises, or on any public street, alley, or other land adjacent to such premises without first obtaining an open burning permit from the Division or authorized local agency. - B. The following activities are exempt from the requirement to obtain an open burning permit: - 1.
+Noncommercial burning of private household trash in particulate matter (PM10) attainment areas unless local ordinances or rules prohibit such burning. - 2.
+Fires used for noncommercial cooking of food for human consumption or recreational purposes; - 3.
+Fires used for instructional or training purposes, except instructional or training wildland pile or broadcast fires larger than the de minimis thresholds of a low-smoke impact burn pursuant to Appendix A of Regulation Number 9;